-To understand the insurance landscape for long-acting insulins, we reviewed the publicly available coverage policies and formularies of the Centers for Medicare & Medicaid Services (CMS), California Department of Health Care Services (DHCS), Aetna, Anthem, CIGNA, Humana, UnitedHealthcare (UHC), Health Net, Blue Shield of California (BSCA), and CVS Caremark.
-We supplemented our search for coverage policy on insulin degludec with summaries of existing policies for insulins detemir, glargine, and NPH insulin (Humulin N or Novolin N) as a model for coverage for long- and intermediate-acting insulins.
+To understand the insurance landscape for long-acting insulins, we reviewed the publicly available coverage policies and formularies of the Centers for Medicare & Medicaid Services (CMS), California Department of Health Care Services (DHCS), Aetna, Anthem, CIGNA, Humana, UnitedHealthcare (UHC), Health Net, Blue Shield of California (BSCA), and CVS/caremark.
+We supplemented our search for coverage policy on insulin degludec with summaries of existing policies for insulins detemir, glargine U100 and U300 (Toujeo®, Sanofi), and NPH insulin (Humulin N®, Eli Lilly; Novolin N®, Novo Nordisk) as a model for coverage for long- and intermediate-acting insulins.